Concepts

 Here are a few tips on when to increase bids:

 • Increase the bid for keywords with low impressions.
-You can move the search term to its own campaign for more control and visibility.
+For more control and visibility, move the search term to its own campaign.

 Free Real Bid Calculator

 You do not hear about these strategies daily on LinkedIn and the web.
 If you want to supercharge your Amazon Ads strategy, implement tools like atom11.
-While strategy alone can’t help you boost conversions, having the right tool increases the likelihood of positive outcomes.
+While strategy alone can’t help you boost conversions, having the right tool increases your odds of achieving a robust Amazon PPC ad strategy.

 atom11 helps automate and scale Amazon ads with real-time actionable insights.
 Using atom11’s Amazon’s PPC software, you can: